felladrin/runuo-custom-scripts/Running Fatigue/README.md

 ## Install

+Drop this script anywhere inside your Scripts folder.

-Open `Scripts/Misc/WeightOverloading.cs` and, inside *EventSink_Movement* method, find:
+Then open `Scripts/Misc/WeightOverloading.cs` and, inside *EventSink_Movement* method, find:

 	if (((from.Stam * 100) / Math.Max(from.StamMax, 1)) < 10)
 			--from.Stam;